Samreay/Barry/NERSC.md

     1. `cd barry && python generate.py`: This will run through all the datasets and models and check that you have the corresponding CAMB power spectrum templates and non-linear integrals.
 Unless you have added a new dataset or model, they should all be present.
 If any are missing, Barry will create a job script to compute it in `jobs/` and submit it.
 Give it some time to run.
+        * Note that this will not check the DESI datasets as these are not public or in the Git repo.
+          If you do want to also check DESI files run `python generate.py --desi`, but this will only work if the necessary data files are in `data/`.
     2. `cd ../ && pytest -v`: This will do some unit tests.
 They should all pass, but might not if `generate.py` has already identified that some templates are missing.
     3. `cd config/examples && python test_emcee_mock_avg.py`.
 This should submit a fit to the BOSS DR12 z3 NGC mock